CrocSwap/ambient-ts-app/docs/CODING-STYLE.md

 - [ ] Is a minimum level of logging in place?
 Is the logging level is the right one?
 - [ ] Are unit tests used where possible?
 In most cases, tests should be present for APIs, interfaces with data access, transformation, backend elements and models, with the Arrange/Act/Assert pattern and documentation.
 - [ ] Checked against an interface via the implements keyword?
+- [ ] Are component properties passed via useContext if the child component is deeply nested? (more than 2 levels)